RDM Digital

 Regular 8 film - Super 8 film

-filmWe clean your film using Edwal film cleaner and a lint free cloth.
-If there are loose splices or breaks, we repair those for an extra $1.00 per splice or break.
+We clean your film using Edwal film cleaner and a lint free cloth.
+If there are loose splices or breaks, we repair those also.
 We use a RetroScan Universal (RetroScan) telecine device that is state of the art and is used by many well-known companies.
 Capture is done at 4MP and we finish with digital color correction for rich and vibrant images using Adobe Premiere.
+If your reels have label descriptions of what is on the reel, those will be put as captions onto the footage.
+We finish the project by either putting your footage on a DVD or formatting the footage as .MP4 that can be put on a flashdrive or upload to the Cloud so you can download yourself.

 If you are dropping off your film at our home/office, see instructions on the order form you are filling out for your project on how/where to drop off.
 If not, place the film along with your order form in a strong box, packed to hold your film secure.
 Your local Post Office has boxes that can be purchased to hold your film for shipment.
 Make sure to send us an email (rdmdigital@gmail.com) stating that you are sending the film.
 Send your box to the following address: